tsosea2/CovidET-EXT/README.md

 }
 ```

+# Abstract
+Understanding what leads to emotions during large-scale crises is important as it can provide groundings for expressed emotions and subsequently improve the understanding of ongoing disasters.
+Recent approaches trained supervised models to both detect emotions and explain emotion triggers (events and appraisals) via abstractive summarization.
+However, obtaining timely and qualitative abstractive summaries is expensive and extremely time-consuming, requiring highly-trained expert annotators.
+In time-sensitive, high-stake contexts, this can block necessary responses.
+We instead pursue unsupervised systems that extract triggers from text.
+First, we introduce CovidET-EXT, augmenting (Zhan et al., 2022)’s abstractive dataset (in the context of the COVID-19 crisis) with extractive triggers.
+Second, we develop new unsupervised learning models that can jointly detect emotions and summarize their triggers.
+Our best approach, entitled Emotion-Aware Pagerank, incorporates emotion information from external sources combined with a language understanding module, and outperforms strong baselines.
+We release our data and code at https://github.com/tsosea2/CovidET-EXT.

+# Data
 For legal concerns, we only release the annotations and the corresponding IDs in Reddit (and *not* original posts).
 If you want to retrieve the original Reddit posts, please email me at [honglizhan@utexas.edu](mailto:honglizhan@utexas.edu), and I will share the dataset containing the original Reddit posts with you.
 The original dataset is available on Google Drive [here](https://drive.google.com/drive/folders/1APfcOe2MAl8bP56D6Ug5LqamkVuHhJrC?usp=share_link).

+# Code
+Code will be available soon.

+# Related Work
 This work is inspired by the EMNLP 2022 paper <a href="https://aclanthology.org/2022.emnlp-main.642.pdf">Why Do You Feel This Way?
 Summarizing Triggers of Emotions in Social Media Posts</a>.
 Please cite it as well:

 ```bibtex